Have an amazing solution built in RAD Studio? Let us know. Looking for discounts? Visit our Special Offers page!

 Low DPI pixelated and scaled up vs high DPI crisp and 11 pixels

-On the right, the new high-DPI aware IDE in v11.
-It is crisp and clear no matter how high the scaling.
+On the left the old DPI unaware IDE in 1042 It draws low res so is blurry when scaled up<br>On the right the new high DPI aware IDE in v11 It is crisp and clear no matter how high the scaling

 You can see that the image on the right, in v11.0 Alexandria, the text and icons are clear no matter how large the display the IDE is placed on.